SciCatProject/scitacean/docs/user-guide/installation.rst

     pip install scitacean[ssh]

-If :class:`scitacean.transfer.ess.ESSTestFileTransfer` is not required, the ``ssh`` extra can be omitted.
+If :class:`scitacean.transfer.ssh.SSHFileTransfer` is not required, the ``ssh`` extra can be omitted.